Sangiv98/M2_Automatic_Traffic_Signal_Control_For_Emergency_vehicles/1_Requirement/README.md

 ## Introduction
--Now a days the rate of Contineous usage of ambulance around our city has been increased a lot.
+-Now a days the rate of Continuous usage of ambulance around our city has been increased a lot.
--So to avoid Ambulance to wait in a siganl if the signal is in Red sign, we can implement this project around our cities to make sure that ambulance or any other emergency vehicals need not wait until the particular signal turns green.
+-So to avoid Ambulance to wait in a signal if the signal is in Red sign, we can implement this project around our cities to make sure that ambulance or any other emergency vehicels need not wait until the particular signal turns green.

 ##Features
 -The main  feature of this project is to avoid the wait time of an emergency vehical in a traffic signal.